andreranza/boldrin-text-analysis-py/README.md

-# ELT Data Engineering Project
+# Data Engineering Project

-1. Extract video data from YouTube API
-2. Parse the JSON responses
+## Getting started

+- Use venv
+- Add `pathto/pyelt` into `elt/pyelt/envelt/lib/python3.11/site-packages/pyelt.pth`

+## Objectives

+- The purpose of `elt` is to automate a data pipeline.
+    - Use an EC2 on AWS to run the project
+    - Store raw data in a S3 bucket
-3. Load data in .csv format into Amazon S3 Bucket
+    - Load data into an RDS instance
-4. Validate data
-5. ...
+    - Display data in a Shiny App
+- Structure a project using both R and Python.